Normal Calcium Levels UK

 Calcium is the most abundant mineral in the human body, primarily stored in the bones and teeth.
 Its pivotal roles include:

-• Bone Structure and Health: About 99% of our body’s Calcium resides in our bones and teeth.
+• Bone Structure and Health: About 99% of our body’s calcium resides in our bones and teeth.
 It provides structure and strength.

-• Muscle Function: Calcium is vital for muscle contraction.
+• Muscle Function: calcium is vital for muscle contraction.
 A calcium influx triggers muscle cells to execute a squeeze.

 • Nerve Transmission: Neurons rely on calcium ions to transmit messages.